Osteopath for Horses

 Pricing For Horses

 Horses are incredible athletes, but they can also be prone to aches and pains due to training, competition, or deterioration over time.
-I will come directly to your stables and assess and treat your horse in their familiar environment.
-This approach helps identify any musculoskeletal issues that may be affecting your horse’s comfort and performance.
+I will come to your horse and assess and treat them in their familiar environment.
+This approach helps find and identify any musculoskeletal issues that may be affecting your horse’s comfort and performance.

 -